TarynEwens/te-eleventy-netlifyCMS/posts/personal-branding-for-dream-job.md

 ---
 layout: layouts/post.njk
 title: Personal branding to help you get your dream job
-description: If you've read anything of mine in the past you likely already know this: I used to be a pastry chef!
-I worked at a confectionery patisserie 🍬, and then later a chocolate company 🍫.
+description: If you've read anything of mine in the past you likely already know this, I used to be a pastry chef!
+I worked at a confectionery patisserie, and then later a chocolate company.
 But now I work at an enterprise software company - and it's my dream company!
 So how did I go from being a pastry chef to getting my dream job?
 date: 2021-04-09T14:00:00.000Z
 ---

 <sup>This blog post is a written version of a talk I did at [Muses Hobart](https://musescodejs.org/hobart.html) in December 2020.</sup>

-If you've read anything of mine in the past you likely already know this: I used to be a pastry chef!
+If you've read anything of mine in the past you likely already know this...
+I used to be a pastry chef!
 I worked at a confectionery patisserie 🍬, and then later a chocolate company 🍫.

 But now I work at an enterprise software company - and it's my dream company!